 401(k) account statements

 Your 401(k) statements show your account balance, and how the money is invested.
-If you’re relying on your 401(k) for retirement income, your lender will want to confirm the balance is sufficient to provide income for the long term.
+If you’re relying on your 401(k) for retirement income, your lender will want to confirm the balance provides sufficient income.

 Pension plan statements